piqnt/stage.js/README.md

 Cutout
 ======

-Cutout (as in cutout animation) is a minimal but functionally complete JavaScript library for making use of sprite sheet Canvas games and visual app.
-Cutout is not a physics or game engine, but it can be used for developing natively-optimized games.
+Cutout (as in cutout animation) is a minimal but functionally complete JavaScript library for making sprite sheet games and visual apps in HTML5 Canvas.
+Cutout is not a physics or full-fledged game engine, it only provides UI functionalities.

 [Deme](http://piqnt.github.io/cutout/examples/sandbox/index.html)

-Cutout was originally started by extending DisplayFramework and latter reorganized to support new features.
+Cutout was originally started by extending [DisplayFramework](https://github.com/phonegap/phonegap-app-fast-canvas/blob/master/Android/assets/www/DisplayFramework.js) and latter reorganized to support new features.